-The source water assessment has rated the wells as having a medium-high susceptibility to microbials and to nitrates, industrial solvents, metals, and other industrial contaminants.
-These ratings are due primarily to the proximity of a permitted discharge facility (industrial commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) to the well and low-intensity residential land use practices in the assessment area.
-In addition, the well draws from an unconfined aquifer of unknown hydraulic conductivity.
+The source water assessment has rated all three wells as having a medium-high susceptibility to microbials, and one of the wells as having a medium-high susceptibility to nitrates, industrial solvents, metals, and other industrial contaminants.
+These ratings are due primarily to the proximity of a permitted discharge facility (industrial / commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) to the wells and low-intensity residential land use practices in the assessment area.
+In addition, the wells draw from an unconfined aquifer of unknown hydraulic conductivity.
 The water is disinfected at the well station to ensure that that the finished water delivered into your home meets New York State's drinking water standards.
 A copy of the assessment, including a map of the assessment area, can be obtained by contacting us at the telephone number provided in this report.